Jewel Ponferada: Globalport Batang Pier (2013–2015)

-Rain or Shine Elasto Painters (2015–present)
+Rain or Shine Elasto Painters (2015–2023)

+On August 16, 2015, Ponferada and a 2015 second round pick (who later turned out to be Simon Enciso) was traded by the Batang Pier to the Rain or Shine Elasto Painters in exchange for Jervy Cruz.
 In the 2015–16 Philippine Cup, Ponferada registered career-highs of 18 points and 13 rebounds.
 In the Commissioner's Cup, he won a championship with Rain or Shine.
 During the Governor's Cup, he was suspended for one game for committing two flagrant fouls against the Mahindra Enforcers.

 In the 2016–17 Philippine Cup, he posted a new career-high of 22 points, while also grabbing 9 rebounds.
 The following Philippine Cup, he made five of his seven attempts from three-point range to finish with 17 points, 3 rebounds, and a block in a win against the San Miguel Beermen.

 Before the 2021 Philippine Cup, Ponferada's contract was extended.
 He scored 17 points to lead the team in a loss to the Northport Batang Pier.

 On May 19, 2022, Ponferada signed a two-year extension with the team.
+He had a season-high 20 points in a loss to the Beermen.

+TNT Tropang Giga (2023–2024)

+On September 21, 2023, Ponferada, along with Henry Galinato, was traded to the TNT Tropang Giga for Dave Marcelo and a 2024 first-round pick.

+Blackwater Bossing (2024–2025)

+On July 2, 2024, Ponferrada and Kib Montalbo was traded to Blackwater Bossing for Rey Nambatac.